mikaelacaron/Basic-Car-Maintenance/Basic-Car-Maintenance/Documentation.docc/App Store Listing.md

 Enter the following metadata on the version information page, which appears under **iOS App** at the top left-hand side of the App Store tab in App Store Connect

 #### Description
 `Basic Auto Vehicle Maintenance lets you easily log repairs and routine service.
-You can also track odometer readings, handy for business travel or just to figure out how far your fuel gets you.`
+You can also track odometer readings, handy for business travel or just to figure out how far your fuel or battery charge gets you.`

 `This app began as a Hacktoberfest 2023 project and remains open source, maintained by Mikaela Caron.
 Look for mikaelacaron / Basic-Car-Maintenance and come contribute!`

 #### Keywords
 You have 100 characters of keyword space, which get combined with the Name and Subtitle fields discussed above when a user searches the App Store.
 Ariel Michaeli of Appfigures recently advised to put the more important keywords closer to the start of this field.
 Separate keywords with commas; omit spaces.

-Suggested: `car,van,motorcycle,bike,care,repair,manage,easy,simple,oil,change,tire,rotation,record,fuel,gas,log`
+Suggested: `car,van,electric,bike,care,repair,manage,easy,simple,oil,change,tire,rotation,record,fuel,gas,charge`